lee-mccarthy/cypher/README.md

 # cypher
 The file 'cypher.ipynb' is a collection of my solutions to several of the ciphers in the video game [Cypher by Matthew Brown](https://store.steampowered.com/app/746710/Cypher/).
+All of the ciphers in this game can be solved by hand with a pencil and paper, but I decided to write up some of the more complex ciphers as coding practice in Python.
 Some of these solutions use the classes defined in 'cypher.py'.

 The file 'cypher.py' contains classes for constructing various cipher keys.
 The concept is that objects are cipher keys with methods that can be called to do